-The online databases available to URI students, faculty, and staff include Academic Search Complete, Nexis Uni, PsycINFO, ERIC, ABI/INFORM, MLA Bibliography, PubMed, CINAHL, and, PAIS, among others, which are available through the URI Library Home Page.
+The online databases available to URI students, faculty, and staff include Academic Search Complete, Nexis Uni, APA PsycINFO, ERIC, ProQuest One Business, MLA Bibliography, PubMed, CINAHL, and, PAIS, among others, which are available through the URI Libraries' Home Page.
 For access to the databases from off campus, please follow the directions on the Remote Access to Library Online Resources Page.

 The Library offers a wide range of instructional programs and services ranging from small group instruction to formal credit bearing courses in Information Literacy.
 Demand for this service is high so requests for a library instruction class should be made several days in advance, in order to guarantee a space and an instructor.
-For more inofrmation on the instructional program and how to request a class, go to Instruction Services and Information Literacy from the URI Library Home Page.
+For more information on the instructional program and how to request a class, go to Instruction Services and Information Literacy from the URI Library Home Page.

 Books owned by other libraries may be obtained through Interlibrary Loan, or through the Ocean State Libraries if you have an Ocean State Libraries card.
 The requestor must be a registered borrower in good standing.
 Requested material will take approximately 3-7 days to arrive at your local public library.
 Interlibrary Loan forms and instructions are available from the URI Library Home Page.

 The Library is a depository library for United States and Rhode Island publications.
 The collection consists of over 850,000 volumes in paper, microfiche, cartographic and CD-ROM formats.
 In addition, there are over 100,000 titles available in online format which can be accessed through the URI Libraries Search.
 For assistance in using this collection, please contact the Government Publications Office located on the first floor or go to the Government Publications Home Page.